iamvitalyo/Aphrodite-AGI/readme.txt

 2-1=1
 2-0.5=1

-sorry i a little weomg about our math but stil we can told -1 o 1
+sorry i a little weomg about our math but stil we can told -1 o 1 maybe normal formula of something always must return 0

 Good luck, and dont forget to click "Star" button!